 Reservations can be made from the Shinjuku Highway Bus website:

 GETTING ON THE BUS

 The bus departure will be announced.
 Your bus should depart for Kawaguchiko from gate B5 (but check your ticket just in case there are changes that day).
 Hop on the bus and enjoy a comfortable journey to Kawaguchiko.
 It takes 90-120 minutes, depending on traffic conditions.
-The bus will make a few restroom stops along the way.
+The bus has toilets onboard.

 FROM KAWAGUCHIKO TO YOUR HOTEL